-Chrysalis: Greenish-cream with dark dots.
+Chrysalis: Straw-colored with dark dots.
 Blackish on front and rear.
-Wing veins brown.
+Wing veins dark, highly contrasting with light background color.

+Little Glassywings are most often encountered while nectaring.
+Favorite sources include the summer blossoms of buttonbush and Mountain Mint, but many other flowers are also used.
+Little Glassywings are usually found in damp areas, often near a woodland edge.
+However, they will fly some distance to visit prime nectar sites.
 Males perch on low, sunlit vegetation in open areas where they wait for females to pass by, at which time they dart out and try to entice them to mate.
-Mating occurs around midday.
 Males may also be seen sipping moisture and nutrients from patches of bare, damp soil.

 A dot on the county map indicates that there is at least one documented record of the species within that county.
 In some cases, a species may be common throughout the county, in others it may be found in only a specific habitat.
 The High Count information shows the highest numbers recorded for this species as well as when and where they occurred.